 By taking your camera off auto and playing with its shutter speeds, you can have a lot of fun and get some great results to boot!

-When you are able to perfect the use of shutter speeds, you will be able to take more unique photos that you will want to show off to the world.
-A site like picture.com offers the option to design and create your own photo books using your own pictures.
+When you are able to perfect the use of shutter speeds, you will be able to take more unique photos.
+Images that you will want to show off to the world.
+Here is a quick list of shutter speeds starting from slowest upwards, what they can be used for and the probable result:

 I have given some examples below, of shots with shutter speeds ranging from 2 minutes to 1000th/sec.
 Don’t be afraid to really experiment as if you are "digital" it won’t cost you a penny extra!